 Put succinctly, the misperceptions about others inherent to our notion of relative overconfidence cause forecasters to simultaneously underestimate the precision of the public signal and to over-infer movements in the fundamental from it.
-Indeed, it is precisely because of these forces that forecasters can both over- or underreact to its realization.
+Indeed, it is precisely because of these forces that forecasters will be able to both over- or underreact to its realization.